getgort/gort-guide/guide/source/sections/dynamic-command-configuration.rst

 .. ``RELAY_DYNAMIC_CONFIG_ROOT`` of ``/relay-config``), we have the
 .. `heroku <https://github.com/cogcmd/heroku>`__ bundle with a single base
 .. configuration, the `pingdom <https://github.com/cogcmd/pingdom>`__
-.. bundle with a base layer, an "ops" room layer, a 1-on-1 direct chat room
+.. bundle with a base layer, an "ops" channel layer, a 1-on-1 direct chat channel
 .. layer, and a user layer for "chris".
 Finally, the
 .. `twitter <https://github.com/cogcmd/twitter>`__ bundle has a single base
 .. configuration layer.